SanPen/GridCal/README.md

 [![Downloads](https://static.pepy.tech/personalized-badge/gridcal?period=total&units=abbreviation&left_color=grey&right_color=green&left_text=Downloads)](https://pepy.tech/project/gridcal)

-GridCal started in 2015 out of frustration with existing options.
-The goal was clear: create a solid programming library and a user-friendly interface.
+GridCal started in 2015 with a clear objective: create a solid programming library and a user-friendly interface.
-This straightforward approach sparked various innovations — some driven by the necessity of commercial use, and others fueled by curiosity and research.
+This straightforward approach sparked many innovations — some driven by the necessity for commercial use, and others fueled by curiosity and research.

 Whether you're a pro needing free tools, a researcher wanting a real-world tested platform, a teacher sharing commercial-grade software insights, or a student diving into practical algorithms,